 How do I take care of my dental bridge?

 To keep your teeth and gums healthy around your gums, you need to brush at least twice a day as well as floss once daily.
 It is very important to clean under the dental bridge.
 Food can easily accumulate leading to tooth decay of the remaining teeth.
 This can be done with dental floss, dental picks, or a water pick.
 Also, you must visit your dentist regularly for routine checkups to make sure no dental issues develop.

 Ready to learn more about your tooth replacement options?
 Are you ready to replace your lost teeth in Clinton, NC?
-Schedule an appointment with Dr. Jeffrey Hays.
-Together, you and Dr. Hays will come up with a plan to restore your smile.
+Request an appointment.
 We look forward to seeing you soon.